dcb937/DDINR/README.md

 Before using this code, please follow these steps to manually create the necessary folders and prepare your data:

 1. Create a `data` folder and an `outputs` folder.
 2. Place your unstructured grid data that you need to compress into the `data` folder.
-Note that the data should be stored in VTK file format.
+Note that the data should be stored in VTK or VTU file format.
 3. Modify the corresponding training configuration files in the opt directory to match your data and training requirements.